 I am aware of when I need rest.
 I have weak points I didn’t have before.
 Aggression, from men in particular, causes me to prickle like a hedgehog or porcupine.
 If I feel threatened by a man, my response may be erratic.
 But those occasions are rare.

 I am so grateful to my family, my close friends, and to gorgeous Goldfinch.
 I am grateful to the friendly bloggers who I have interacted with during the eighteen months I have been blogging – blogging has been very helpful to me, to help me keep my mind focused on who I really am.
-It is helpful to think over things and express myself without worrying I am going to receive some kind of dodgy counselling after I have poured my heart out.
+It is helpful to think over things and express myself without worrying that after pouring my heart out I am going to receive some kind of dodgy counselling.
 I can decide when I want to think and write about something difficult.
 I can do so at my own pace.
+There is a reason they say writing is cathartic/therapeutic.

 During the last three years, I have gone from surviving each day…to thriving each day.
 Recently I received some feedback when I was working on a project.
 My supervisors don’t know anything about the challenges I have faced in the past.
 But they said I am gregarious and have an infectious joy for life and enthusiasm for every task I undertake.
 They say I make other people feel better and make the working environment a pleasure for everyone.
 It’s really really encouraging to be given that kind of appraisal of your personality.
 It means so much, because I had to fight to keep myself from sinking into dark places emotionally.